-Employee stock options are offered to the company’s employees as a form of non-cash compensation.
-Employee stock options attempt to align the holder’s interest with those of the company’s shareholders.
+Employee stock options are a type of non-cash compensation offered to employees by a company.
+The purpose of offering employee stock options is to align the interests of the employees with those of the shareholders.

-If a company’s stock price rises, holders of the (employee) stock options generally experience a direct financial benefit, especially when the stock price rises above the exercise price of their stock options.
-This gives employees an incentive to behave in ways that will boost the company’s stock price.
+When a company’s stock price rises, the holders of employee stock options can directly benefit financially, especially if the stock price rises above the exercise price of their options.
+This provides employees with an incentive to behave in ways that will boost the company’s stock price.

-Although employee stock options are mostly offered to members of the management team, they may also be offered to non-executive staff.
-Alternatively, employee-type stock options can be offered to non-employees: suppliers, (financial) consultants, lawyers and promoters for services rendered.
+Employee stock options are typically offered to members of the management team, but they may also be offered to non-executive staff or even non-employees, such as suppliers, financial consultants, lawyers, and promoters for services rendered.

-To find a company’s outstanding (employee) stock options you should read the accompanying notes to the share capital.
-In these notes (mentioned on the company’s balance sheet) you will see the number of stock options outstanding, including their exercise prices and expiry dates.
+To find a company’s outstanding employee stock options, you can refer to the notes accompanying the share capital on the company’s balance sheet.
+These notes will include information such as the number of outstanding stock options, exercise prices, and expiry dates.

-For more information about employee stock ownership plans, visit the website of The National Center for Employee Ownership by clicking on the following link.
+If you’re interested in learning more about ESOPs, you can visit The National Center for Employee Ownership by clicking on the following link.